cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The OPRF protocol begins with the client blinding its input, as described by the `Blind` function below.
-Note that this function can fail with an `InvalidInputError` error for certain inputs.
-Dealing with this failure is an application-specific decision; see {{errors}}.
+Note that this function can fail with an `InvalidInputError` error for certain inputs that map to the group identity element.
+Dealing with this failure is an application-specific decision;
+see {{errors}}.

 ~~~
 Input: